chrisdunelm/CoffeeLite/readme.md

 Get the source, open the solution in Visual Studio, build it.
 This generates the required _.vsix_ file.

-This extension can be managed using the "Tools/Add-in manager" menu option.
+This extension can be managed using the _"Tools/Extension manager"_ menu option.